Matty Healy doesn't want The 1975 to be as big as Foo Fighters

 “It’s funny, there’s something about me that is very poppy and the stuff that comes out is poppy, but the references never are.”

-Later in the conversation Healy said that The 1975 had “been offered all the wrong things for the right money” (he recently spoke of his decision to turn down a lucrative deal to support Ed Sheeran).
+Later in the conversation, Healy said that The 1975 had “been offered all the wrong things for the right money” throughout their career (he recently spoke of his decision to turn down a lucrative offer to support Ed Sheeran).

 “I’ve never taken [those offers], and it’s not that I’m proud of myself, but that part of me has been tested,” the singer told Music Week.
 “I’m not particularly concerned about growing old as a band and continuing to put out records, because we’re not remotely commercially minded.